Help center

 For Account Organization

-Use the Catch-all Settings in the default mode (switch OFF) to disable specific addresses that start receiving spam.
+Use the Catch-all Settings in the default Blocklist mode (Goldlist switch OFF) to disable specific addresses that start receiving spam.
 This allows you to continue using our powerful catch-all features while blocking problematic addresses.

 For Spam Prevention

 Use the Block List feature to aggressively block domains and TLDs that are frequent spam sources.
+For automated senders that use rotating addresses with predictable patterns, use wildcard entries to block them all at once.
 This can dramatically reduce spam volume while maintaining your ability to use many different email addresses.

 For Maximum Privacy